 A non-recourse loan is a loan in which you, as the IRA holder, are not personally liable for repaying the loan.
-You the IRA holder cannot personally guarantee the loan.
+You, the IRA holder, cannot personally guarantee the loan.
 This is viewed as extending credit.
 Once you locate a lender/bank, the lender will lend to your IRA, not to you as an individual.
 The lender will have no recourse against you or the other balance of your IRA funds in the event of a default.
 As a strategy, most IRA holders establish a separate IRA to only hold an investment that is associated with a non-recourse loan to avoid issues.
 The lender will only be able to recover the property and your equity.
 Again, in a non-recourse loan, you may not use your personal credit to facilitate the loan.

-Unreleated Debt Financed Income (UDFI) for your Real Estate IRA
+Unrelated Debt Financed Income (UDFI) for your Real Estate IRA

 Unrelated Debt Financed Income (UDFI) is covered in IRC 514.
-If you are using your IRA and a non-recourse loan to purchase property, the debt financing transaction will subject the IRA to UDFI.
+If you are using your IRA and a non-recourse loan to purchase a property, the debt financing transaction will subject the IRA to UDFI.
 The income earned by the investment that is associated with the percentage of the asset that is unpaid or still subject to the loan agreement will be taxable.
 The tax associated with this income is called UDFI.
-The IRA must file a tax return using an IRS form 990-T to report the taxable income.
+The IRA must file a tax return using an IRS Form 990-T to report the taxable income.
 This requires that the IRA obtain its own EIN to complete the return.
 The tax liability for the income is determined using the trust tax rates since an IRA is a trust.
-The marginal rates that apply to trusts are much higher that personal tax rates.
+The marginal rates that apply to trusts are much higher

-If your IRA does owe UDFI, it is best to consult a tax professional to prepare IRS Form 990-T. Once complete, you can submit the Form 990-T to Entrust with your authorization to file and pay the UDFI tax.
+If your IRA does owe UDFI, it is best to consult a tax professional to prepare IRS Form 990-T. Once completed, you can submit the Form 990-T to Entrust with your authorization to file and pay the UDFI tax.
 To find out more about UDFI, please see IRS publication 598 or speak with your tax advisor.

 Disclaimer: The Entrust Group does not offer investment, tax, financial or legal advice to clients.
 Individuals who believe they need advice should consult with the appropriate professional(s) licensed in that area.
 The above information is NOT intended to be tax or legal advice, as Entrust does not provide legal and/or tax advice.
 It is designed only to educate investors and to help factor in variables when making investment decisions.